Appearance

 {

-// Success result
+// Shadow success result

 public static readonly MetaActionResult Success = MetaActionResult.Success;

-// Game-specific results:
+// Game-specific results

 public static readonly MetaActionResult WordFull = new MetaActionResult(nameof(WordFull));